 The changing role of customers is paving the way for the emergence of peer-to-peer (P2P) markets.
 Even though not everyone may afford it today, there is a growing interest among people to cut bills and find better deals.

-Customers may also face the integration of energy as a supplementary good into primary goods, such as “an electric car that produce its own electricity” or “a house that keeps warm,” and the inclusion of energy in customer-focused subscription agreements.
+Customers may also face energy engagement as a supplementary good into primary goods, such as “an electric car that produce its own electricity” or “a house that keeps warm,” and the inclusion of energy in customer-focused subscription agreements.
 The vendors of these goods collaborate with energy providers and use billing solutions as a middleman to achieve accurate and transparent invoicing.

-The energy environment will become more complex as production costs decline, energy generation technologies evolve to micro-scale, and energy services are supported by digital platforms.
-Utilities will be looking for an aggregating agent aka all-in-one platform that meets these demands to optimize the customer experience and serve as a single point of contact for all energy-related needs.
+The energy environment will become more complex.
+Production costs decline, energy generation technologies evolve to micro-scale, energy services are supported by digital platforms, and energy customer engagement is gaining traction.
+Utilities will be looking for an aggregating agent aka all-in-one platform that meets these demands to optimise the customer experience and serve as a single point of contact for all energy-related needs.

 Preparing for the Future: Key Takeaways for Utility Companies

 Smart technologies like hyper-automation and AI make self-care portals a great option for providers to enhance company-to-customer communication.
-Consumers gain more control over their services, a clearer view of their consumption and a better understanding of the situation.
-High levels of engagement and transparency will, in turn, improve customers’ trust and loyalty.
+Consumers gain more control over their services, a clearer view of their consumption, and a better understanding of the situation.
+High levels of utility customer engagement and transparency will, in turn, improve customers’ trust and loyalty.

-The energy transition has streamlined the availability of innovative products and services, making it an important customer experience trend in utilities.
-Customers increasingly become prosumers and expect an energy service provider assistance in “establishing and formulating” relationships between all three parties involved: providers and two consumers aka prosumers.
+The transition to renewables and new types of energy engagement have streamlined the availability of innovative products and services, making it an important customer experience trend in utilities.
+Customers increasingly become prosumers and expect energy service provider assistance in “establishing and formulating” relationships between all three parties involved: providers and two consumers aka prosumers.
 This shift leads to greater flexibility, diversity, and customer-centricity.